With the amount of debt accumulated by both the consumers and businesses in recent years, professional debt collection is a growing business.

 Successful professional debt collection services get their business from a variety of clients that refer past due accounts for recovery.
 Effective firms focus on specific industries and achieve collection rates in excess of 10%.

-While there are a number of factors that make for a successful business in this industry, some do stand out as the key business value drivers:
+There are a number of factors that make for a successful business in this industry.
+But some do stand out as the key business value drivers:

 - Client concentration.
 A diverse client base is essential for smooth business cash flow.
 This, in turn, contributes to higher business value.